Miklak93/shell_setup/README.md

       i.
 Position on screen: "Bottom"
       ii.
 Icon size: "24"
    3. In order to remove "Home" from Desktop type "Extensions" in activities and disable "Desktop Icons"
+   4. In order to merge "Activities" tab with "Dock" panel perform sudo apt install gnome-shell-extension-dash-to-panel After that log out, go to "Gome tweaks", click "Extensions" in the left and then select "Dash to panel"

 II.
 Terminal apperance
    1. Open terminal, click Edit -> Preferences and do: